FoxsterDev/SKUnityPackages/README.md

 From some historic reasons I decided in 2018 use git submodules and to save git history today in 2023 I added only package.json into these git repos and aggregated them inside one main repo SKUnityPackages.
 To support submodules it needs some effort.
 And simplify git workflow I will recommend to install packages in a common way from SKUnityPackages repo and a folder to navigate.
 The tag will be related to SKUnityPackage tag release.
-But you can install a paclage directly from the specific git repo by url and identify any commit hash or branch.
+But you can install a package directly from the specific git repo by url and identify any commit hash or branch.

 *Requires Unity 2020.3+*